 One of the biggest hindrances that occur during play is error messages.
 This counts for action and other games.
 Designing a game that doesn’t have any errors in the first place puts you ahead of the competition, and this should be the goal when creating apps.

 Quality assurance is a crucial step in the game manufacturing process and it exists for a reason.
 Instant feedback.
 With the number of options available, users can easily get frustrated and switch to another game if they experience too many glitches.
 Luckily for game developers, the introduction of AI quality assurance technology has sped up the process.
 AI bots can go through hundreds of QA checkpoints much faster than a human to ensure an error-free experience.

 Now let’s talk about error prevention.
 Gaming design should allow for confirmation messages that prevent gamers from making mistakes and irreversible decisions.
-Small considerations like these can enhance the experience and offer more control to users.
+Minor considerations like these can enhance the experience and offer more control to users.

 3. Maintain Consistency and Standards Like Muscle Memory

 Just like any other industry in the technology sector, the industry has set standards for designs.
 Years and years of game development have given birth to conventions such as which buttons perform which actions.
 Regardless of the console used, gamers have a general expectation of certain controls and features.
 It is important that developers keep these expectations and standards in mind when building a new game.